-Castellanos 7 RBIs leads Reds 12-4 rout of Phillies - The Tribune
+(MVP) Castellanos’ 7 RBIs leads Reds rout of Phillies - The Tribune

 TRAINERS ROOM

 Phillies: RF Bryce Harper was back in the lineup after sitting out Sunday’s game with some tightness and swelling in his left calf.
-He left Saturday’s game in the sixth after he was hit by a pitch on that leg. … 2B Jean Segura (groin strain) and SS Didi Gregorius (right elbow) are close to be activated, according to manager Joe Girardi.
+He left Saturday’s game in the sixth after he was hit by a pitch on that leg. … 2B Jean Segura (groin strain) and SS Didi Gregorius (right elbow) are close to be activated, according to Girardi.

-Reds: CF Tyler Naquin was scratched because of a sore right wrist.
-Shogo Akiyama started in his place. … RHP Sonny Gray (groin) said he will start for the Reds on Friday after a rehab outing at Triple-A Louisville. … Manager David Bell said RHP Jeff Hoffman (shoulder) will make another rehab start at Louisville before rejoining the team.
+Reds: Naquin was scratched because of a sore right wrist.
+Shogo Akiyama started in his place. … RHP Sonny Gray (groin) said he will start for the Reds on Friday after a rehab outing at Triple-A Louisville. … Bell said RHP Jeff Hoffman (shoulder) will make another rehab start at Louisville before rejoining the team.

 UP NEXT